 Related words of wisdom from Kiplinger: 12 Dividend Stocks You Can Buy and Hold Forever

-Hamilton knew that consumers pay extra for their indulgences, but he never would’ve guessed that modern day sin taxes cover everything from electronic cigarettes to champagne.
+Hamilton knew that consumers would pay extra for their indulgences.
+Imagine if he were alive today to see modern day "sin" taxes covering everything from electronic cigarettes to champagne.